 Final Blend Credit = (PCE - PCEt) * Vc, where

-PCE = Percent change in emissions values as reported by the producer or importer pursuant to section 2265(a)(2)(C).
+PCE = Percent change in emissions values as reported by the producer or importer.

-PCEt = Percent change in emissions values, as they pertain to the PM emissions offsetting compliance option, for the PM alternative specifications that the producer or importer was intending to produce and which would have met the criteria for approval in the applicable Predictive Model Procedures but for the elevated sulfur content.
+PCEt = Percent change in emissions values, as they pertain to the Predictive Model emissions offsetting compliance option, for the Predictive Model alternative specifications that the producer or importer was intending to produce and which would have met the criteria for approval in the applicable Predictive Model Procedures but for the elevated sulfur content.

 Vc = volume, in barrels, of the final blend that has a final blend credit.